sparkflows/sparkflows-docs/docs/user-guide/generative-ai/gen-ai-nlq.rst

    * - Title
      - Description
-   * - Gen AI Sql Query
+   * - Gen AI SQL Query
      - Powered by Generative AI this node can be used to query the connected database using Natural Language Query.

    * - NLQ Application
-     - This application provides an User Interface to submit Query against the connected RDBS.
+     - This application provides a User Interface to submit Query against the connected RDBS.

 Natural Language Query (NLQ)
 -------------

 Powered by Generative AI NLQ can be used to query a connected RDBS using a query submitted in Natural Language rather than complex SQL statement.
-Query can be as simple as ``Show me the count of employees``.
+Query can be as simple as **Show me the count of employees**.

-Below is a NLQ ``Gen AI SQL Query`` processor in Fire Insights.
+Below is a NLQ **Gen AI SQL Query** processor in Fire Insights.

 It does the following processing :

 * It accepts a query submitted in Natural Language.
-* It makes a Generative AI call the OpenAI api and received a Sql Statement in response..
+* It makes a Generative AI call to the OpenAI API and receives a SQL Statement in response.
-* Sql Statement is executed against the connected RDBS to render the output.
+* SQL Statement is executed against the connected RDBS to render the output.

 Gen AI SQL Query processor configuration
 --------------------